Mhonns/HydroponicPowerPlant/README.md

 # HydroponicPowerPlant
-This is my first-year RND project including neural network python script collaborating with Phupha Focus and Keane.
+This is my first-year RND project including neural network and regression using python script collaborating with Phupha Focus and Keane.

 # Project Advisor
 Dr. Paulo Garcia

 # Supervisor
 Mr.Kawisorn Kumtae

+# Goal
+To predict the growth rate of the lettuce given the growth factors.

 # How to use
 There are two python files where you can use.